AmeyaDeo7/AmeyaDeo7/README.md

 # About Me:
-Currently Working on a machine learning Specialization through Coursera
+Currently Working towards new ventures.

 # 💻 Tech Stack: